ankita1964/NASA-Star-Classification/README.md

 *This project is a product of a mentorship program done by WooTech Orgnanization*

-Mentees : **Ayush Agarwal, Zhilin Huang, Ankita Jain, Kamalpreet Kaur**
+Mentees : **Ankita Jain, Ayushi Agarwal, Kamalpreet Kaur, Zhilin Huang**

 Mentor : **Mohamed Ayoob Nazeem**